sjkingo-archive/simpleblog/filters/README.md

 Stock filters
 -------------

-Two filters are shipped with simpleblog and are enabled by default:
+One filter is shipped with simpleblog and is enabled by default:

 * `fmarkdown2` converts each entry's body text from [Markdown](http://daringfireball.net/projects/markdown/syntax) to HTML
-* `fprettify` takes each generated page and reformats the HTML source for readability

-Either filter may be disabled by setting its `enabled` attribute to `False` (more on this below).

-Filters are typically named with an `f` at the start; this is to prevent name conflicts with other Python modules on the import path.
+Filters may be disabled by setting its `enabled` attribute to `False` (more on this below).
+They are typically named with an `f` at the start; this is to prevent name conflicts with other Python modules on the import path.

 Internals of a filter
 ---------------------